Landsat-9Spacecraft Launch Mission Status Sensor Complement Ground Segment References

 Landsat is the only U.S. satellite system designed and operated to repeatedly observe the global land surface at a moderate scale that shows both natural and human-induced change.

 Figure 1: Timeline of the Landsat program, starting with the launch of Landsat-1.
-Landsat-9, slated to launch in September 2021, will continue the legacy of the Landsat series (image credit: NASA)
+Landsat-9, slated to launch in September 2021, will continue the legacy of the Landsat program (image credit: NASA)

 • In 2016, the Landsat-9 project has been fast-tracked for a December 2020 launch (initially planned for 2023) .The risk reduction of a Landsat data gap is a high priority of the U.S. Sustainable Land Imaging Program.
 Landsat-9 will be a rebuild of Landsat-8 so it can be launched as soon as possible.
 5)